 But that’s only the case if there’s little to no preparation.
 We approach development only with a detailed plan.
 Before starting any development project, we make a detailed estimate that contains every detail and deadline.
 This estimate also includes risks.

 1. Our project managers are responsible for delivering on time and within your budget.

 2. Most risks are connected to third-party solutions and the backend.
 We pay extra attention when we estimate features that will involve these two things.

-3. Our team is flexible.
+3. Our team is flexible, and we pay close attention to remote team productivity.
 We’re ready to work overtime and involve additional developers.
 If something is lagging during development, we inform you right away.

 4. We send you weekly reports that keep you informed about what’s been done and what’s planned for the next week.

 We’re interested in delivering a great product as much as you are.